dotnet/runtime/docs/installer/design-docs/COM-activation.md

 1) Based on the `.runtimeconfig.json` the [framework](https://docs.microsoft.com/dotnet/core/packages#frameworks) to use can be determined and the appropriate `hostpolicy` library path is computed.
 1) The `hostpolicy` library is loaded and various exports are retrieved.
     * If a `hostpolicy` instance is already loaded, the one presently loaded is re-used.
-    * **Prior to 3.0 GA** No validation is done to determine if the loaded `hostpolicy` can satisfy the current assembly's `.runtimeconfig.json`.
-    * **At 3.0 GA** If a CLR is active within the process, the requested CLR version will be validated against that CLR.
+    * If a CLR is active within the process, the requested CLR version will be validated against that CLR.
 If version satisfiability fails, activation will fail.
 1) The `corehost_load()` export is called to initialize `hostpolicy`.
     - Prior to .NET Core 3.0, during application activation the `corehost_load()` export would always initialize `hostpolicy` regardless if initialization had already been performed.
 For .NET Core 3.0, calling the function again will not re-initialize `hostpolicy`, but simply return.
 1) The `hostfxr_get_runtime_delegate()` export is called
 1) The `hostfxr_get_runtime_delegate()` export calls into `hostpolicy` and determines if the associated `coreclr` library has been loaded and if so, uses the existing activated CLR instance.
 If a CLR instance is not available, `hostpolicy` will load `coreclr` and activate a new CLR instance.
-    * **Prior to 3.0 GA** No validation is done to determine if the current running coreclr instance can satisfy the current assembly's `.runtimeconfig.json`.
-    * **At 3.0 GA** If a CLR is active within the process, the requested CLR version will be validated against that CLR.
+    * If a CLR is active within the process, the requested CLR version will be validated against that CLR.
 If version satisfiability fails, activation will fail.
 1) A request to the CLR is made to create a managed delegate to a static "activation" method.
 The delegate is returned to the shim to attempt activation of the requested class.
     * The details of the activation API are implementation defined, but presently reside in `System.Private.CoreLib` on the `Internal.Runtime.InteropServices.ComActivator` class:
         ``` csharp